jeftegoes/ExampleContainerizedDotNETCoreApp/README.md

 - Using the backend functionality has definitely benefits:
   - Working in a team: it allows for collaboration, the remote state will always be available for the whole team
   - The state file is not stored locally.
 Possible sensitive information is now only stored in the remote state
   - Some backends will enable remote operations.
-The terraform apply will then run completely remote.
+The `terraform apply` will then run completely remote.
     - These are called the [enhanced backends](https://www.terraform.io/docs/backends/types/index.html).

 ## 4.3.
 Resume

-- Using a **remote** store for the terraform state will ensure that you always have the **latest version** of the state
+- Using a **remote** store for the Terraform state will ensure that you always have the **latest version** of the state
-- It avoids having to `commit` and `push` the terraform.tfstate to version control.
+- It avoids having to `commit` and `push` the `terraform.tfstate` to version control.
 - Terraform remote stores don’t always support **locking**.
   - The documentation always mentions if locking is available for a remote store.
   - Amazon S3 and consul support it.

 # 5. Datasources

-- For certain providers (like AWS), terraform provides datasources.
+- For certain providers (like AWS), terraform provides **Datasources**.
-- Datasources provide you with dynamic information.
+- **Datasources** provide you with dynamic information.
   - A lot of data is available by AWS in a structured format using their API.
   - Terraform also exposes this information using data sources.
 - Examples:
   - List of AMIs.
   - List of availability Zones.
-- Another great example is the datasource that gives you all IP addresses in use by AWS.
+- Another great example is the **Datasource** that gives you all IP addresses in use by AWS.
 - This is great if you want to filter traffic based on an AWS region.
   - Example: Allow all traffic from amazon instances in Europe.
 - Filtering traffic in AWS can be done using **Security Groups**.